-- 3.1 Insurers should follow Sections 3.1 to 3.3 of Appendix I for the purpose of this section. - 3.2 Projections of policy benefits should be provided on at least two bases: (a) guaranteed or conservative basis; and (b) current assumed basis. - 3.3 If a policy provides a minimum guaranteed interest rate and maximum policy charges, one of the projections has to be prepared based on such guaranteed interest rate and maximum policy charges.
+- 3.1 Authorized insurers should follow paragraphs 3.1 to 3.3 of Appendix 1 for the purpose of this section. - 3.2 Projections of policy benefits should be provided on at least two bases: (a) guaranteed or conservative basis; and (b) current assumed basis. - 3.3 If a policy provides a minimum guaranteed interest rate and maximum policy charges, one of the projections has to be prepared based on such guaranteed interest rate and maximum policy charges.
 The projection could be labeled as guaranteed basis.
 Otherwise, projected crediting interest rate at 0% p.a. (if minimum guaranteed interest rate is not available) or current charges (if maximum charges are not available) should be used, and this projection can only be labeled as conservative basis.
 The other projection has to be prepared based on a set of best estimate assumptions whereby current best estimate crediting interest rate and current charges are to be used for this purpose.
 Policyholders should be alerted with an explicit message that the crediting interest rate may be zero (or the minimum guaranteed interest rate where applicable).

-- 3.4 It is optional for insurers to provide additional high and low return scenarios in the benefit illustration to show the variability of projected benefits provided that the projections are not misleading.
-The optional benefit illustration is only applicable for products having substantial variable investment exposure. - 3.5 The Appointed Actuary should have regard to Appendix A of AGN on Best Estimate Assumptions issued by ASHK, which provides guidance and considerations on setting the benefit illustration assumptions. - 3.6 In the benefit illustration, all fees and charges (current and maximum scales, if applicable) should be shown clearly, with an explicit message that the current fees and charges could be subject to change (if applicable).
+- 3.4 It is optional for authorized insurers to provide additional high and low return scenarios in the standard illustration to show the variability of projected benefits provided that the projections are not misleading.
+The optional standard illustration is only applicable for products having substantial variable investment exposure. - 3.5 The Appointed Actuary should have regard to Appendix A of AGN on Best Estimate Assumptions issued by the Actuarial Society of Hong Kong, which provides guidance and considerations on setting the standard illustration assumptions. - 3.6 In the standard illustration, all fees and charges (current and maximum scales, if applicable) should be shown clearly, with an explicit message that the current fees and charges could be subject to change (if applicable).